 A kettle is among the frequently used kitchen appliances but is often neglected when it comes to cleaning and regular maintenance.
 When cleaning becomes compulsory, you may find it to be a complex process.
 Here are a few precautions you have to take before you start descaling your kettle.

 Ensure that you unplug your electric kettle from the source of power.
-Descaling your kettle while on the source of power may turn out to be disastrous electrocution.
 To ensure safety, disconnect the base of your kettle from the main power supply and ensure that it is always dry throughout the descaling process.

 How to descale a kettle with vinegar

-Using vinegar is another way of descaling a kettle, you are required to fill it to three-quarters capacity with a solution of water and white vinegar.
+Using vinegar is one way of descaling a kettle.
+To do this, fill it to three-quarters capacity with a solution of water and white vinegar.
 The water and vinegar should be mixed in a ratio of 1:1.
 Boil the solution.
 For rickety kettles with hard to access areas, you should let the mixture settle for at least thirty minutes.

 Pour out the solution after at least thirty minutes and rinse out the kettle.
 For better results, ensure that you rinse your kettle two to three times.
 This helps to completely get rid of the vinegar out of the inside of your kettle.